solana-mobile/solana-mobile-doc-site/docs/mwa/migration/wallets/walletlib.md

 - Introduction of [feature identifiers](https://solana-mobile.github.io/mobile-wallet-adapter/spec/spec.html#feature-identifiers).
 - Introduction of [chain identifiers](https://solana-mobile.github.io/mobile-wallet-adapter/spec/spec.html#chain-identifiers).
-- API changes to the `authorize` RPC request specfication to support new identifiers and an `authToken` parameter.
+- API changes to the `authorize` RPC request specfication adding new parameters:
+  - Sign In With Solana payload
+  - Chain and feature identifiers
+  - An `authToken` parameter.
 - API changes to the `MobileWalletAdapterConfig` object returned by `getCapabilities` RPC request.
 - Mandatory support of the `signAndSendTransactions` RPC request.
   - Additional optional parameters added to `signAndSendTransactions`.